bjssacademy/react-tdd/fetching-data-from-api.md

 ### Specifying our spinner

 We'll create a basic spinner using CSS animation, rather import a library.
 Obviously, using a library such as `react-loader-spinner` makes sense.
-But in the spirit of keeping the download light, and a developer "Not Invented Here" syndrome, we'll roll our own.
+But in the spirit of keeping the download light, and of developer "Not Invented Here" syndrome, let's roll our own.

 - Component called `<Spinner reason="waiting..."/>`
 - Will have the ARIA role of `status`